SyntaxBreaker/self-discover/README.md

 ## Features
 - Add, edit, and remove articles
 - View a list of all articles, your articles, or a list of articles in a specific tag
+- Comment system: Allow users to leave comments on articles
+- Like system: Enable users to like articles they enjoy

 ## Tech Stack
 - Vite